InkDAO/gitbook/protocol-overview/overview.md

 ## How It Works (Simple Flow)

 1. **Create**: Write content in the editor, save drafts privately on IPFS
 2. **Publish**: Add thumbnail, description, and price.
-Publish to blockchain (creates unique smart contract)
+Publish to blockchain (assigns unique token ID in MarketPlace contract)
 3. **Discover**: Readers browse posts, see metadata and prices
-4. **Purchase**: Reader pays (95% to creator, 5% to platform), receives blockchain tokens
+4. **Purchase**: Reader pays (95% to creator, 5% to platform), receives non-transferable blockchain tokens
-5. **Access**: Token ownership verified, content served from IPFS
+5. **Access**: Token ownership verified via ERC-6909 balance check, content served from IPFS
-6. **Own**: Reader has lifetime access, can transfer tokens to others
+6. **Own**: Reader has permanent access through soul-bound tokens tied to their wallet

 ## The Technology